 You can in a pinch, but it’s not ideal.
 The texture won’t be great as it tends to feel rubbery and dried out after heating in the microwave.
 It’s also likely to reheat unevenly, which is cause for concern regarding food safety.
 However, I have included a safe step-by-step way to reheat it in the microwave below.

 Yes, it is safe to eat leftover chicken cold, as long as it was fully cooked before refrigerating.
 Also, be sure you consume cold chicken right after taking it out of the fridge.
-If it sits at room temperature for too long, it will no longer be safe to consume without reheating.
+If it sits at room temperature for too long, it will enter the u0022danger zoneu0022 and no longer be safe to consume without reheating.

 According to the USDA, it is not recommended as a safe way to reheat food.
 However, you can reheat chicken with another method, and then set it in a slow cooker to keep it warm while serving.
 This would be a great option if you want to serve chicken at a party or large gathering.